lumpus/learnings/README.md

 # learnings
 experimentation

+let's make a conflict

-lalala this is a change and stuff.
+tralalala this is a change and stuff!